warner/foolscap/doc/using-foolscap.rst

 attacks can cause a denial-of-service, but they cannot cause you to mistakenly connect to the wrong target.

-Obviously this second property only holds if you use SSL.
-If you choose to use unauthenticated Tubs, all security properties are lost.

 The format of a FURL, like ``pb://abcd123@example.com:5901,backup.example.com:8800/math-server`` , is as follows [#]_ :